-The accompanying financial statements are intended only to present the financial position, financial performance and cash flows in accordance with accounting principles and practices generally accepted in the Republic of China and not those of any other jurisdictions.
-The standards, procedures and practices to audit such financial statements are those generally applied in the Republic of China.
+The accompanying consolidated financial statements are intended only to present the consolidated financial position, financial performance and cash flows in accordance with accounting principles and practices generally accepted in the Republic of China and not those of any other jurisdictions.
+The standards, procedures and practices to audit such consolidated financial statements are those generally applied in the Republic of China.

-For the convenience of readers, the independent auditors' report and the accompanying financial statements have been translated into English from the original Chinese version prepared and used in the Republic of China.
-If there is any conflict between the English version and the original Chinese version or any difference in the interpretation of the two versions, the Chinese-language independent auditors' report and financial statements shall prevail.
+For the convenience of readers, the independent auditors' report and the accompanying consolidated financial statements have been translated into English from the original Chinese version prepared and used in the Republic of China.
+If there is any conflict between the English version and the original Chinese version or any difference in the interpretation of the two versions, the Chinese-language independent auditors' report and consolidated financial statements shall prevail.

-Kura Sushi Asia Co., Ltd. Parent Company Only Balance Sheets December 31, 2022 and 2021
+Kura Sushi Asia Co., Ltd. and Subsidiaries Consolidated Balance Sheets December 31, 2022 and 2021